Hiccup19940325/StakingPool_aave/README.md

 Contracts provides these functions:depositWithUSDC, depositWithAUSDC, withdrawInUSDC, withdrawInAUSDC, harvestRewards, pendingRewards.

 # Core stuff
-deposit USDC into the Aaave
+deposit USDC into the Aaave.
-take aUSDC
+take aUSDC.
-stake the received aUSDC into the staking pool the stakingPool distribute mockToken as reward to the stakers the stakingPool is making xxx mockToken per block
+stake the received aUSDC into the staking pool. the stakingPool distribute mockToken as reward to the stakers. the stakingPool is making xxx mockToken per block.

+# Functionality
+depositWithUSDC() - take USDC and deposit them into the Aave pool and stake. depositWithAUSDC() - take AUSDC and stake. withdrawInUSDC. withdrawInAUSDC.